 - We hold small groups with five facilitators (a balance of male and female) to a maximum of 14 participants.
 This very low ratio allows us to provide the highest possible standard of care for our participants using humanistic psychology’s core conditions of: empathy, being real and unconditional positive regard.
 Private rooms are available on most retreats.

 We work in the Netherlands, where the sale and purchase of psilocybin-containing truffles is legal, allowing us to work within the law.

 Is it safe?

-However, our programmes are not suitable for people with a history of psychosis, bipolar, schizophrenia, clinical depression or a personality disorders, or who are dealing with serious addiction or substance abuse issues.
+However, our programmes are not suitable for people with a history of psychosis, bipolar, schizophrenia, suicidality or suicidal ideation, clinical depression or a personality disorders, or who are dealing with serious addiction or substance abuse issues.

 What the Experts Say

 Dr Roland Griffiths, Professor of Psychiatry at John Hopkins University, Baltimore

 The science of psilocybin and its use to relieve suffering